CanDIG/go-model-service/README.md

 Pop is an ORM-like that is used to interface between a go backend and one of several database languages.

 See the [pop README](https://github.com/gobuffalo/pop#pop--) for installation and use instructions.
+Most documentation is now maintained at [gobuffalo.io](http://gobuffalo.io) in the `Database` section.
 There is also an [Unofficial pop Book](https://andrew-sledge.gitbooks.io/the-unofficial-pop-book/content/) with tutorials, [Quick Start](https://andrew-sledge.gitbooks.io/the-unofficial-pop-book/content/installation.html) being a good place to begin.

 Since the database used in this project is `sqlite3`, there are slight modifications that must be made to some commands in the form of a `-tags sqlite` option.
 These are detailed in the [Installing CLI Support](https://github.com/gobuffalo/pop#installing-cli-support) section of the Pop documentation.